mallavarapusudhishna/task-manager-cli/README.md

   - tasks.txt

-This is just a sample to understand Git and GitHub.
+This is just a sample community to understand Git and GitHub.

 Author : Sudhishna Mallavarapu.